PLAZMAMA/plazmama.github.io/WGU/D333-Ethics_in_Technology.md

 - **Clinical Decision Support(CDS)** is a process and a set of tools designed to enhance health-related decision making through the use of clinical knowledge and patient-specific data.
 This approach can increase healthcare quality while reducing the costs.
 - **Telehealth** is the use of telecommunications and IT to provide medical care to a broader ammount of patients.
 - **Telemedicine** is the component of telehealth that provides medical care to people at a location different from the healthcare providers.
+- **Store-and-forward telemedicine** is the acquiring of data, sound, images, and video from a patient and then transmitting everything to a medical specialist for later evaluation.
 - **Earned media** refers to media exposure an organization gets through press and social media mentions.
 - **Viral marketing** is an approach to social media marketing that encourages individuals to pass along a marketing message to others.
 Like Andrew Tate's video reuploaders who get money from Tate if the video does well.
 - **Cyberabuse** is any form of mistreatment or lack of care, both physical and mental, based on the use of an electronic communications device that causes harm and distress to others.